Email & SMS marketing so good, it’s boring

 See Features

-How to protect your website from spam bots and fake signups
+How to stop spam bots and fake signups on websites

 What is a spam bot?

-A spam bot is a malicious program designed to seek out and sign up for emailing lists with fake and real email addresses.
-Spam bot attacks can damage the sender reputation, decrease email deliverability rates, and cause other problems.
+A spam bot is a malicious program that signs up for email lists using fake or real email addresses.
+These attacks can harm your sender reputation, lower email deliverability rates, and lead to issues like increased spam complaints and security breaches.

 What are fake signups?